Edgar Evins State Park

 Edgar Evins State Park is a state park in DeKalb County, Tennessee, in the southeastern United States.
-The park consists of 6300 acre along the shores of Center Hill Lake, an impoundment of the Caney Fork.
+The park consists of 6300 acre along the shores of Center Hill Lake, an impoundment of the Caney Fork River.
 The State of Tennessee leases the land from the U.S. Army Corps of Engineers.

 James Edgar Evins (1883–1954), the park's namesake, was a Smithville businessman, mayor, and state senator who played a vital role in the development of the Center Hill Dam and Reservoir in the 1940s.
 He was the father of former United States Representative Joe L. Evins, for whom the nearby Joe L. Evins Appalachian Center for Craft is named.
 The Evins family began pushing for the establishment of a state park along the DeKalb County portion of Center Hill Lake as early as the 1950s.